PRACTICE DIRECTION 34A – DEPOSITIONS AND COURT ATTENDANCE BY WITNESSES

 (3) such other person as the court may appoint8.

-(1) apply to the Foreign Process Section of the Masters’ Secretary’s Department at the Royal Courts of Justice for the allocation of an examiner,
+(1) apply to the Foreign Process Section at the Royal Courts of Justice at firstname.lastname@example.org for the allocation of an examiner; alternatively engage a person who satisfies the criteria in CPR 34.8 (3) (a) or (c);

-(2) when allocated, provide the examiner with copies of all documents in the proceedings necessary to inform the examiner of the issues, and
+(2) when allocated or engaged, provide the examiner with copies of all documents in the proceedings necessary to inform the examiner of the issues; and

-(3) pay the deponent a sum to cover his travelling expenses to and from the examination and compensation for his loss of time11.
+(3) pay the deponent a sum to cover their travelling expenses to and from the examination and compensation for their loss of time

-4.3 In ensuring that the deponent’s evidence is recorded in full, the court or the examiner may permit it to be recorded on audiotape or videotape, but the deposition12 must always be recorded in writing by him or by a competent shorthand writer or stenographer.
+4.3 In ensuring that the deponent’s evidence is recorded in full, the court or the examiner may permit it to be recorded by audio or video, but the deposition12 must always be recorded in writing by them or by a competent shorthand writer or stenographer.

 (1) record in the deposition or a document attached to it –